Clemapfel/jluna/docs/manual.md

 lambda called with 1234
 ```

 Note how, even though we called the Julia function `println`, the task **did not segfault**.
-Using `jluna`s thread pool is the only way to call C++-side functions that access the Julia state concurrently.
+Using jlunas thread pool is the only way to call C++-side functions that access the Julia state concurrently.

 We declared `task` to be a reference: